russjr08/server-manager/README.md

 Feel free to reach out to me on Discord for any questions you might have, either via DM `@russjr08#5539` or you can join my Discord via [this link](https://discord.gg/ctzU9mYg6a) in the #development-feedback channel.

+If use Matrix, you can also reach out to me on Matrix by DM'ing `@russ:russ.network` as well.